VibhashDwivedi/Interactly-Assignment/Readme.md

   git clone <repository-url>
   cd <repository-directory>
   ```
+---
-# Steps to Run First Task
+# Steps to Run Task 1:

 1. **Navigate to the first-assignment Directory:**
     ```sh